Zone B, Level 8

 Phone: 519-667-6640, Fax: 519-667-6814

-Catchment area for Day Treatment: London, Middlesex, Elgin and Oxford counties.
+Catchment area for Day Treatment: London and Middlesex County.

 Referrals from other counties will be considered if the family and/or guardian can arrange transportation.